10. Datapath

 Complete Table 10.1.1 by looking up the instruction encoding of SUBS (immediate).
 Use a short format similar to the already provided instructions.

 Look up the instruction encoding of SUB (immediate).
-How does it differentiate from SUBS (immediate)?
+How does it differ from SUBS (immediate)?

 Complete Table 10.1.2 by providing the binary and hexadecimal machine code of all instructions.